prathameshholay/machineLearning/README.md

 The basics of regression and prediction

+🧠 General Principle:
+The model doesn't "know" the formula ahead of time — it just analyzes the data you give it, and finds the best-fitting straight line.

+Even if your data is noisy or inconsistent, it'll still try to find the best possible line that "averages out" the relationship.

+here the machine learns the pattern of changes and guesses the next prediction asked. like for 13 it will give 29 as an answer. x   y
+1	5
+2	7
+3	9
+4	11
+5	13

 🤝 Contributing
 Feel free to fork the repo, open issues, or submit PRs to improve or expand the project!